fwertz/dotvim/README.md

 ### Inspiration

-A lot of pros and wannabe's like me have been doing this much longer than I. My inspiration and the basis for this setup comes from [Sole's](http://https://github.com/sole/dotvim) setup on GitHub.
+A lot of pros and wannabe's alike have been doing this much longer than I. My inspiration, and the basis for this setup comes from [Sole's](http://https://github.com/sole/dotvim) repository on GitHub.

 ### What's in it
-I changed up the vimrc to my needs, but it's def. still growing.
+I changed up the vimrc to my needs, but it's definitely still growing.
 I'm still quite a vim newb so as I learn more I'll refine some of the empty and funny-looking details.

 #### Plugins
 + [Nerd Commenter](https://github.com/scrooloose/nerdcommenter)